I had a blast spending this past week with good friends in Utah. But boy, it always feels good to come home.

 Oh, and did I mention this can be ready to go in about 15 minutes (once your pasta water is ready to go)?
 Yet one more reason why this falls into the comfort food category in my book.
 In no time, you get straight to the “comfort”. ;)

-Cook pasta al dente according to package instructions.
+Cook pasta in a large pot of generously-salted water until al dente, according to package instructions.

 Meanwhile, heat butter in a large saute pan over medium-high heat.
 Add shallot and garlic and saute for 2 minutes, or until fragrant, stirring occasionally.
 Add shrimp and immediately season (sprinkle) with crushed red pepper flakes, salt and pepper.
 Continue sauteing the shrimp with the garlic for about 3-4 minutes, or until pink on both sides and no longer opaque.